In this post, I’m going to do a reflection about some of my key frustrations with the idealized “online home business” and internet marketing.

-Generally that knowledge is not within the $10000 courses you see online because that is a money making strategy in itself.
+Generally, that knowledge is not within the $10000 courses you see online because that is a money-making strategy in itself.
 It’s also not within gurus who charge thousands of dollars per hour.
-And that knowledge is not even necessarily within books even though I’m a huge advocate for books and you guys know that (and I definitely would recommend a book over over an online course any day).
+And that knowledge is not even necessarily within books even though I’m a huge advocate for books and you guys know that (and I definitely would recommend a book over an online course any day).

-At the end of the day, the knowledge is with real people who are doing real online businesses that is where the knowledge is you need to.
-You need to connect with people who have done it and are doing it, and who can help you one on one.
+At the end of the day, the knowledge is with real people who are doing real online businesses that is where the knowledge is you need.
+You need to connect with people who have done it and are doing it, and who can help you one-on-one.

 I mean, who doesn’t wanna make an extra hundred bucks per hour and help somebody by becoming a mentor?
 I can tell you that a lot of people want to do that.